michaeldini/plato-notebooks/README.md

 python main.py titles
 ```

 Check out `example-Apology.ipynb` and `example-Apology.html` for an example notebook and html generated from the text "Apology" by Plato.
+(Note that the example notebook contains numbers to generate the images, but in practice you would not include these numbers and use a prompt instead.)

 ## Pipeline